apmarshall/algorithms/src/bubble-sort.md

 # Bubble Sort

 A bubble sort is a very simple sorting algorithm which iterates over a list, swapping adjacent elements as necessary, until it reaches the end.
 It then repeats this process until the list is sorted.

+This process essentially treats the list as two distict types of data.
+The first is the list itself, which is an array of some arbitrary length.
+The second is the given pair of items being considered, which is essentially a tuple.
+Each tuple is sorted individually and reinserted into the list, then another pair is considered, then another until the end of the list is reached.

+Of course, very rarely will one pass through the list result in a full sort.
+The complexity of this algorithm is that we need to keep running over the list until it is fully sorted.
+The easiest way to do this is just to complete `n = list.length` passes over the entire list, but there are several ways this can be optimized.

-After the first sort, the final element should be in the right place, so the second time through it only needs to go `n-1` iterations through the list.
+The first optimization is that after the first sort, the final element should be in the right place, so the second time through it only needs to go `n-1` iterations through the list.
 The next time through, the final two elements are correct, so then it repeats until the `n-2`nd element, and so on and so forth until we have sorted all the elements.
+So we want some sort of state-tracker that tells us how many fewer elements we need to consider in the next pass through the list.

+Additionally, we want to make some sort of allowance for a case in which the list is already sorted.
+This may happen because the list was sorted to begin with (so we didn't need todo anything) or because the list was close to sorted and after a short number of iterations the sorting is complete and we don't need to continue working.
+We'll consider this in a bit.

 ## Pseudocode:

-**Tests:**
+### Tests:
     expect: bubble-sort (4 2 1 6 3 5) -> [1,2,3,4,5,6]
     expect: bubble-sort (1 2 3 4 5 6) -> [1,2,3,4,5,6] // case: already sorted
     expect: bubble-sort (1) -> [1] // case: single element should return itself

-**Function**
+### Tuple Data Type:

+Let's start with the "tuple" data type: the individual pairs that are being passed in for comparison.

+    // tuple -> tuple
+    define: tuple-sort ( x, y ):
+        if ( x < y ): return ( x, y )
+        else: return ( y, x )

+That's it for the sorting of the pairs.

+### Iterating Through the List:

+Now, let's consider how we pass over the whole list itself:

+    // list -> list
+    define: list-iteration ( list ):
+        if ( list.length <= 1 ): return list
+        else: list[0,1] =  tuple-sort ( list[0], list[1] )
+            list-iteration ( list[1:] )

+This is a simple recursive function for iterating over a list.
+The base case is when the list contains only one element (so there is no tuple to compare).
+This will also catch an "empty" list, which contains nothing to compare or sort.
+In those cases, the "list" will simply be returned, which will pass back out through the existing function calls and give us our list as returned from all the tuple-sorts in this iteration.

+### Making Multiple Passes Over the List:

+The `list-iteration` function gets us through one pass over the list.
+But one pass will rarely get the list sorted.
+Instead, we will need to keep going through the list until all the elements are sorted.

+Definitionally, because of the way a bubble sort works, for each iteration, `i`, over a list of length `l`, the `l-i`th element will be sorted.
+In other words, after the first iteration, the last element will be sorted.
+After the second iteration, the second to last element will be sorted, and so on.
+This is because in each tuple comparison, the larger element is returned second (closer to the end of the list).
+The next tuple pair will include this larger element again, so again if it is the larger of the pair it will be returned second.
+As this process repeats, the largest element in the list will always end up the second element returned by the `tuple-sort` function.
+By the time you get through the list, it will therefore be the final element returned by the final `tuple-sort` comparison.

+This gives us a hint about how to get the whole list sorted.
+In the `list-iteration` function we worked through the list from the beginning to the end.
+In the `list-sort` function, we can do the reverse, working from the end to the beginning:

+    // list -> sorted list
+    define: list-sort ( list ):
+        if ( list.length <= 1 ): return list
+        else: list = list-iteration ( list )
+            list-sort ( list[:list.length] )

+Essentially, what this is doing is it is recursively calling the `list-iteration` function on our list, but each time it is dropping the last element of the list.
+Then it passes in the shortened list to the next recursive call.
+This seems to get us started, except that: each run of `list-iteration` returns an entire list.
+If we combine all those lists together, we don't get a sorted list, we get a series of partially sorted lists strung together.
+What we actually want is the final element of each run (because we know that element is sorted).
+So what we need is some sort of "work-done-so-far" container:

+   // list -> sorted list
+   define: list-sort ( list ):
-    define: bubble-sort ( list ):
+       local define: list-sort ( list acc ): if ( list.length <= 1 ): return list ... acc
-        define: outer-loop:
-            start k = list.length
-            while k > 0:
-                perform inner-loop
-                k--
-        define: inner-loop (list):
-            for each i in list:
-                if i < i-1, swap, then i++
-                else, i++

-The `outer-loop` is taking advantage of the fact that each time through the sorting process, we get one more element at the end of the list that is in the right order.
-So each time, we can iterate one less pair because we know that the final `n` element are sorted.
-The inner loop is then doing the pair comparison and sorting for us.
-One thing to note: because we're assuming the final element will be sorted after our first run, we're comparing each element with the item before it.
-This won't work for our first element in the list, so we should start iterating at item [1] in our array, not item [0].
+           else: ... acc
+               list = list-iteration ( list )
+               list-sort ( list[:list.length] ... acc ( list ) )
+        list-sort ( list ... )

 **Optimizations:**
 There are two special cases we've already identified: